LuxuriousGenius/SKILLLAB_PROR-2026-SENTRI/README.md

   - **Sensor Fusion:** CO₂ Warning + Temperature Warning simultaneously → Upgraded to "VENTILATE CABIN" Critical Alert.

 - **Output Behavior (Virtual UI):**
-  *(Note: Physical LED and haptic outputs are slated for the final enclosure build.
+  *(Note: Buzzer is slated for the final enclosure build.
 In the current prototype, all output is routed to the web interface.)*
   - **Normal State:** Web dashboard indicators display green (All safe).
   - **Warning State:** Specific sensor modules turn yellow on the dashboard.
   - **Critical State:** Dashboard modules turn red with a high-priority on-screen text alert.